 You may notice a recurring theme for teaching The Holy Ghost in singing time … simplified ASL.
-However, if signing isn’t your thing, there are several other ideas for you to choose from below!
+However, if signing isn’t your thing, check out these other singing time ideas for teaching The Holy Ghost.

 Gift of the Holy Ghost